Living Resource

 RIFE

 Frame interpolation model for smooth slow motion and frame-rate upscaling.
+The official repo reports ~30+ FPS on 2× 720p on a 2080 Ti; the 4.22.lite variant is well-suited for diffusion-video post-processing where a lighter interpolation pass is enough.
 Pairs well with video generation pipelines.

 License: MIT (code) — verify weight distribution